aclemen1/modulr/README.md

-# modulr
+# modulr -- A Dependency Injection (DI) Framework for R

-__TODO: create a .Rmd file to produce this .md file__

-`modulr` is an R implementation of the Module Pattern with the following main goals:

-  * modules are pieces of code, encapsulated into useful singleton units which do not pollute the environment,
-  * modules can register their capabilities and export values, and
+## Raison d'être

+The `modulr` package aims for a clear separation between code complication and complexity in R, highlighting the core purpose and behaviour of objects (application code), and hiding their construction and wiring (infrastructure code).
+It allows to break down sequential programs into discrete, modular units that are loosely coupled (minimizing impact of significant changes to the internals of a module on other ones), simple to develop, test, re-use and share in a wide range of situations.

+# Pros

+  * modules are more reusable
+  * modules are more testable
+  * modules are more readable
-  * modules can be injected into other modules to expand and combine their capabilities.
+  * modules are easier to maintain
+  * modules allow for more SOLID (Single responsibility, Open-closed, Liskov substitution, Interface segregation and Dependency inversion) code

+# Acknowledgment

 `modulr` is widely inspired from `RequireJS` and `AngularJS` for Javascript.

+# Installation

 You can install the latest development version of `modulr` from github with
 ``` r